Precision in

 We treated the human body as a rigid-body physics environment.

-3. User Guidance System
+3. Comprehensive System Architecture

 From Diagram to Reality